nebula-orchestrator/nebula/docs/wishlist.md

 26. a CLI
 27. running multiple apps per worker (get list of apps rather then just one), will also allow running the HAProxy\LB & so on using the usual nebula deployment model
 28. refactor to the newest version of docker-py (new syntax so require full refactor)
+29. consalidate db_functions & rabbit_functions to a single source of truth (rather then 1 per api & 1 per worker currently used)